-Competency areas for PGY1 pharmacy residencies are available on the ASHP website.
-PGY2 competency areas, goals, and objectives in critical care pharmacy are differentiated from those from PGY1 by specialization and the expectation of PGY2 residents for greater work competence and proficiency.
+Competency areas for PGY1 residencies are available on the ASHP website.
+PGY2 competency areas, goals, and objectives in Neurology pharmacy residencies are differentiated from those from PGY1 by specialization and the expectation of PGY2 residents for greater work competence and proficiency.